rollwagen/linux/threading.md

   * Threading patterns, the two core programming patterns are:
     * _thread-per-connection_ - unit of work is assigned to one thread, which "runs until completion"
     * _event-driven_:
-      * comes from observation that threads do a lot of waiting: reading files, waiting for dbs, ...
+      * comes from observation that threads do a lot of waiting: reading files, waiting for dbs, etc
       * suggested to consider the _event-driven pattern_ first i.e.
       * asynchronous I/O, callbacks, an event loop, a small thread pool with just a thread per processor.

   * _Race condition_ situation in which unsynchronized access of shared resources lead to errors
     * shared resources examples: system's hw, a kernel resource, data in memory etc
-    * _critical regtion - region of code that should be synchronized
+    * _critical region_ - region of code that should be synchronized

   * **Synchronization**
     *